JuliaData/DataFrames.jl/docs/src/man/basics.md

 To access the columns directly (i.e. without copying) you can use `german.Sex`, `german."Sex"`, `german[!, :Sex]` or `german[!, "Sex"]`.
 The two latter syntaxes are more flexible as they allow us passing a variable holding the name of the column, and not only a literal name.
-Columns name can be passed either as a `Symbol` (written as `:Sex`, `:var"Sex"` or `Symbol("Sex")`) or as a string (written as `"Sex"`).
-Variable interpolation into the string using `$` does not work if you have forms like `german."Sex"` and `:var"Sex"`.
-You can also access the column using an integer index specifying their position.

 ```jldoctest dataframe
 julia> german[!, :Sex]